 Hormonal Birth Control

-“In perimenopause, you have higher highs and lower lows of estrogen during your cycle than before,” Dr. Geyer says.
+“In perimenopause, you have wider fluctuations of estrogen, less consistent ovulation and subsequent progesterone production than before,” Dr. Geyer says.
 Hormonal birth control such as low-dose oral contraceptives or a progesterone intrauterine device (IUD) can even out those big swings and reduce your symptoms.
 Of course, it also protects you from getting pregnant until you reach menopause.